 2012 - Wholesale Bittering Agent and Antifreeze Law

 Most people get their vehicles serviced at garages that use wholesale containers of antifreeze, which were exempted from the 2010 law; if those vehicles leaked antifreeze, animals could still be poisoned.
 After a dog named "Schubert" was poisoned by antifreeze, this legislation was filed to further protect animals (and people).
 This law requires the addition of a bittering agent to wholesale containers of antifreeze.
-This law was signed on 1/4/13 and takes effect 90 days hence.
+This law was signed on 1/4/13 and took effect 90 days hence.

 2012 -- Animal Control